strigo/wryte/README.md

 >>> 'My Message'
 ```

+### Multiple Handlers

-### Logging to both the console (journald, stdout, etc..) and an aggregation backend
+Wryte's native goal is to allow logging to both the console (journald, stdout, etc..) and an aggregation backend.
+You're not limited in any way and can ship using as many handlers as you want from a single logger.

+#### Adding handlers

-An interesting use-case is when you want to provide easy server-side debugging using human readable messages while also sending events and logs to an aggregation backend such as Elasticsearch, Graylog2 and the likes.
+The proposed use-case is when you want to provide easy server-side debugging using human readable messages while also sending events and logs to an aggregation backend such as Elasticsearch, Graylog2 and the likes.

+Note that Wryte aims to provide an easy way to configure itself via environment variables.
+See [Using Environment Variables to configure logging handlers](#using-environment-variables-to-configure-logging-handlers).

 For example: